Random Forest Weighted Local Fr\'echet Regression with Random Objects: Simulations

-We again compare our methods with GFR, LFR and FRF.
-Since the Log-Cholesky distance between two symmetric positive-definite matrices is essentially the Frobenius distance between the matrices after some transformations.
+We again compare our methods with GFR, LFR and FRF. {Additionally, since the setting II-1 is a single index model, we include IFR as another competitor.} Since the Log-Cholesky distance between two symmetric positive-definite matrices is essentially the Frobenius distance between the matrices after some transformations.
 Therefore, similar to the regression for distributions, RFWLCFR and FRF would have the same output.
-Results about setting II-1,2 with Log-Cholesky metric are shown in Table~\ref{table:cov_Cho}.
-When $p=2$, LFR has the best performance.
-When $p \textgreater 2$, RFWLLFR performs the best in most cases.
+Results about setting II-1,2 with Log-Cholesky metric are shown in Table~\ref{table:cov_Cho}. {In setting II-1, IFR performs better than GFR, but still falls short of our two methods.
+IFR learns coefficients of a single index model within $500$ randomly generated direction vectors.
+This finite traversal optimization approach incurs a loss in precision.} Taken together, LFR has the best performance when $p=2$.
+But when $p > 2$, RFWLLFR performs the best in most cases.
 The results with the affine-invariant metric summarized in Table~\ref{table:cov_Rim} also advocate RFWLLFR except for the high dimensional case of setting II-2.
 Moreover, for the affine-invariant metric, we observe slight differences between RFWLCFR and FRF.

+{Similar to Section~\ref{sec 5.1}, we further evaluate the validity of the proposed variable importance method in the scenario of matrix responses.
+We consider the setting II-1 with the Log-Cholesky metric and still pick $(n, p)$ for $(2, 100), (5, 200), (10, 500)$ and $(20, 1000)$.
+The results are illustrated in Figure~\ref{score_spd}.
+Once again, it can be observed that our method produces nearly accurate importance rankings for the variables. }

-\subsection{Fr\'echet regression for spherical data}
+\subsection{Fr\'echet Regression for Spherical Data}

 Let $(\Omega,d)$ be the metric space $\mathbb{S}^2$ of sphere data endowed with the geodesic distance $d_{g}$.
 For two points $Y_1, Y_2 \in \mathbb{S}^2$, the geodesic distance is defined by

 We generate i.i.d $X_1,\ldots,X_n \sim \mathcal{U}\left([0, 1]^p\right)$.
 And $Y_{i}$ are generated by the following two settings.